Film Noir · The Grammar of Shadow

 Take away the fill

-Drag the fill down and swing the key across the face.
-Watch a safe, evenly lit portrait turn into a noir one.
+Drag the fill down and swing the key light across the face.
+A flat, evenly lit portrait turns into a noir one.

 Low-key chiaroscuro

-Half the face is gone into the black.
-The light has drawn a moral line down the middle before a word is spoken.
+Half the face falls into black.
+The lighting splits the character before a word is spoken.

-Double Indemnity (1944): Wilder lit Stanwyck and MacMurray so half of nearly every scene falls away into shadow.
+Double Indemnity (1944): Wilder lit Stanwyck and MacMurray so that half of nearly every scene falls into shadow.

 Device 02 · Frame

-Two devices do the same job from different directions.
-The venetian blind throws horizontal bars of shadow across a character — a cage drawn in light, often laid over them before any crime has been committed.
+Two devices work toward the same effect.
+The venetian blind throws horizontal bars of shadow across a character — a cage drawn in light, laid over them well before any crime is committed.

-The canted angle — the "Dutch" tilt — leans the camera so the whole frame tips.
-Nothing stands level, and the unease is built into the geometry rather than acted out.
-Carol Reed canted shot after shot of The Third Man (1949) until postwar Vienna itself seemed to be sliding off the screen.
+The canted angle, also called the Dutch tilt, leans the camera so the whole frame tips.
+Nothing sits level.
+The unease comes from geometry, not acting.
+Carol Reed tilted shot after shot of The Third Man (1949) until postwar Vienna seemed to slide off the screen.

 Try it · Compose the trap